Doctor of Business Administration

 Tuition

-All doctoral programs at Monarch Switzerland follow a milestone-based structure designed to accommodate the research and writing demands of advanced professional and academic inquiry.
-Tuition is assessed on a quarterly basis for the duration of the candidate’s active registration in the program.
+All applied doctoral programs at Monarch Switzerland follow a milestone-based structure designed to support the practitioner-focused research, applied analysis, and organizational inquiry central to advanced professional studies.
+Tuition is assessed on a quarterly basis for the duration of the candidate’s active registration in the program, ensuring uninterrupted access to supervisory guidance, academic resources, and institutional support throughout the research process.

-Detailed information regarding tuition fees, administrative charges, and payment procedures is provided within the Application and Information Package, available upon request.
+Detailed information regarding billing cycles, payment procedures, and administrative policies is provided in the official Application and Information Package, available upon request.
+The global tuition table for all programs may be viewed here.

 Who Should Apply